Colorado Overtime and Labor LawsColorado Overtime and Labor Laws

 - Ski industry employees (exempt only from the 40-hour workweek overtime requirement)

-In Colorado, employers may make their employees work on holidays or weekends without receiving additional pay, unlike government workers.
-Employers are not required to offer vacation, holiday or other pay for time that is not worked.Breaks / Meals / Lodging
+In Colorado, employers may require their employees to work on holidays or weekends without receiving additional pay, unlike government workers.
+Employers are not required to provide vacation, holiday or other pay for time that is not worked.Breaks / Meals / Lodging